project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

 ### Using the Table of Contents Options

-The Table of Contents tree seen in the left pane is used to navigate content compiled for a collection, textbook, course or lesson plan.
+You can see <b>Table of Content</b> tree in the left pane to navigate content compiled for a collection, textbook, course or lesson plan.
 You can manipulate the tree using either:
 <br>&emsp;a) The burger menu associated with a tree node
 <br>&emsp;b) Right-click options associated with a tree node, OR
 <br>&emsp;c) Keyboard shortcuts <br>For details on manipulating the tree and adding content, refer <a href="features-documentation/treestructure_toc" target="_blank">Exploring ToC Structure</a>